+Accomplishment:

-Accomplishment: Two significant accomplishments occurred during the period in question.
-First, the 2-dimensional Weibull model was validated with the 8 locations from the region and found that the model had a prediction accuracy of 70% using 2011 weather data.
-Second, this model was deployed on small grain disease forecasting model web site during the growing season at North Dakota State University.
+Two significant accomplishments were achieved throughout the project duration.
+First, the model was validated with the 8 locations from the region and found that the model had a prediction accuracy of 70% using 2011 weather data.
+Second, in 2011, the model has been deployed for the disease forecast and risk of DON production for barley growers and other personals associated with barley production by creating a website by Dr. Robert Bruggeman,